cyberark/kubernetes-conjur-deploy/README.md

 Please make sure that you are logged in to the registry before deploying.

+### Running Kubernetes locally

+You can now deploy a local development environment for Kubernetes using [Docker Desktop](https://www.docker.com/products/docker-desktop).
+See our [contributing guide][CONTRIBUTING.md] to learn how!

 #### OpenShift

 OpenShift users should make sure the [integrated Docker registry](https://docs.okd.io/latest/install_config/registry/deploy_registry_existing_clusters.html)